 This is a principle one of my first business coaches taught me early in my career.
 Ken Vanderberg stressed the importance of saying thank you.
-He also stressed the importance of writing by hand.
+He also stressed the importance of writing messages by hand.

 I took Ken’s advice, and I have actively written thank you notes for about 17 years.
 The HBR article caused me to pause and think back on the power of these notes.
 Seldom will I get direct feedback from the person that I give the letter of recognition to.
 Despite that fact, I always see a difference in their spirit and attitude.
 It is a powerful tool that anyone can use, not just a boss.

 I took this principle a step further as I matured in my career and as my business grew.
 We started a tradition early in the company to have a corporate meeting and holiday party right after Christmas.
 The first few years we began holding this get-together, I decided to do something bigger than just write a note to “high performers” on the team.
-I decided to follow the Jim Collins principle of having the right people on the bus.
-We had recently downsized, and I wanted to make a point to the team that we had the “Right People on the Bus.”
+I decided to follow the Jim Collins’ principle of having the right people on the bus.
+We had recently downsized, and I wanted to make a point to the team that we had the right people on the bus.
 So, a few weeks before Christmas, I wrote a personal holiday card for each employee.

 These cards didn’t just say, “Merry Christmas! -Wade.”
 For each card, I spent time thinking about something the person had done that year and thanking them for it.
-More importantly, I would try to find something to highlight at work, or in their life, that I was excited about for the coming year.
+More importantly, I would try to find something to highlight at work, or in their lives, that I was excited about for the coming year.
 Like the notes I sent before, very few people said anything to me about the holiday cards.
 But boy, did it make a huge difference.

 This yearly holiday card became a tradition, and now I send one to every employee, every year.
 I have also expanded that to suppliers and friends of the business.
 I can tell you it is a ton of work, but it always pays off.
 The key to the real value is this – you can’t just sign your name to a generic note.
 You have to say something personal, and the other person has to believe you thought about it.